 The fat found in milk makes a big difference to the dough.
 They alter the crumb structure by shortening the gluten strands and binding the bonds of the gluten more securely.
 This produces bread with a smaller, yet stronger crumb.
 A bread that contains fat will also have a longer shelf life as it increases moisture retained and starch retrogradation slows down.

 Milk is more alkaline than water.
-Yeast fermentation prefers a slightly alkaline environment, therefore milk’s higher pH value slows down the rate of fermentation.
+Yeast fermentation prefers a slightly acidic environment, therefore milk’s higher pH value slows down the rate of fermentation.
 This can lead to an enhanced gluten structure due to a longer development time.
 It also means there is less organic acid activity which should produce a lighter-tasting loaf of bread.

 Due to the slower rise, bread that contains milk usually requires sugar in the dough recipe.
 The sugar speeds up the action of the yeast to be more in line timewise with water-based doughs.
 It also adds a sweeter flavour that partners with the rich and creamy flavour notes of milk bread.